Skip to content

 April 13, 1969, the Naismith Memorial Basketball Hall of Fame enshrined Adolph Frederick Rupp.

-April 13, 1971, clean-up began after Morgantown’s worst fire in the small town’s history.
-More than 150 firefighters from 14 units battled over four hours to put out the fire that destroyed an entire block downtown.
+April 13, 1971, clean-up began after Morgantown’s (Butler County) worst fire in the small town’s history.
+More than 150 firefighters from 14 units battled over four hours to put out the fire that destroyed an entire downtown block.

 On April 13, 1983, Sharon Ware resigned as Director of Licensing and Regulation.
 She felt some state Cabinet for Human Resources officials undermined her efforts to reform Kentucky’s nursing homes.
 Sharon provided a prime example of regulatory capture when she exposed state officials working directly with the nursing home industry to stop the reforms.